gnostyx/dita-demo-content-collection/README.md

     </topicmeta>
 ~~~~

-4. Save the file as "keydefs-images.ditamap" in the Images/ directory
+Step 4.
+Save the file as "keydefs-images.ditamap" in the Images/ directory

-5. Repeat for the Images2/ directory, calling the file keydefs-images2.ditamap.
+Step 5.
+Repeat for the Images2/ directory, calling the file keydefs-images2.ditamap.

 ### Reworking the User Guide Map